kokkos/array_ref/versus_array_view.rst

 The **array_view** API requires the magic number **dynamic_length** to specify implicit dimensions.
 In contrast the base **view** proposal uses **[]** to denote an implicit dimension, and resorts to **0** for the magic value for compatibility with **std::extent**.

-The **array_view** range check is always enabled which necessarily incurs an overhead.
+The **array_view** range check is always enabled which necessarily incurs an overhead - a showblocker for numerical users.
 In contrast the **view** proposal bounds check is optional and selectable on a per-view basis.
+Even with static extents, the bounds check incurs overhead unless the index itself is **constexpr** (which we suspect this implementation can support as an optimization).

 The **array_view** design requires numerous public helper classes for multidimensional array declarations and access.